isotopp/isotopp.github.io/content/posts/2023-05-11-city-of-amsterdam-and-combustion-engines.md

 ![](/uploads/2023/05/scanauto.jpg)
 *Scanautos are being used to automatically enforce parking rules inside the city.
-They are checking around 800x more effective than a walking parking enforcement official.*
+They are checking around 800x more effective than an unaugmented parking enforcement human.*

 In Amsterdam, most major streets do not allow you to park on public ground.
 Side streets often have only a limited number of public parking spots,